Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: Phase Selection Methods

 \subsection{Iterative Phase Alignment}

+The subsurface methods outlined in Secs. \ref{sec:LOS_phase_selection} and \ref{sec:NLoS_phase_selection} assume that each subsurface is designed independently, with no knowledge of phases that have been set for other users.
+Since the reflections produced by the other subsurfaces manifest as random scattering for a given user, setting the subsurfaces sequentially allows this randomness to be incorporated into the design and used to inform the configuration of the remaining subsurfaces.

-The subsurface methods outlined in Secs. \ref{sec:LOS_phase_selection} and \ref{sec:NLoS_phase_selection} select phases to maximise the norm of the subsurface's RIS link, $\mathbf{H}^{(k)}_{\mathrm{rb},k} \mathbf{\Phi}_{k} \mathbf{h}^{(k)}_{\mathrm{ur},k}$, and then rotate these phases to align with the non-RIS-controlled direct link, $\mathbf{h}^{(k)}_{\mathrm{d}}$.
-It is assumed that each subsurface is designed independently, with no knowledge of any phases that have been set for other users.
-If we assume that the subsurfaces are set sequentially, we can improve these methods by treating previously set subsurfaces as fixed channels.
-After selecting phases to maximise the RIS link, they can be rotated to align with a combination of the direct path and the RIS paths that have already been set for other UEs.
-This is done by including this information into $\nu_k$ (LoS case) or $\omega_k$ (NLoS case).
-The subsurfaces are set from the weakest UE-RIS channel to the strongest, so that the most impactful channels can benefit from the most information.
+The methods in the previous sections select phases to maximize the norm of the subsurface's \gls{RIS} link, $\mathbf{H}^{(k)}_{\mathrm{rb},k} \mathbf{\Phi}_{k} \mathbf{h}^{(k)}_{\mathrm{ur},k}$, and then rotate these phases to align with the non-\gls{RIS}-controlled direct link, $\mathbf{h}^{(k)}_{\mathrm{d}}$.
+The \gls{ISD} instead involves selecting phases to maximize the \gls{RIS} link, and then aligning these with a combination of the direct path and the \gls{RIS} paths that have already been set for other \glspl{UE}.
+This is done by including this information into $\nu_k$ (\gls{LoS} case) or $\omega_k$ (\gls{NLoS} case).
+The subsurfaces are set from the weakest \gls{UE}-\gls{RIS} channel to the strongest, so that the most impactful channels can benefit from the most information.
 This process is detailed in Algorithm \ref{alg:ISD}, where index$(\cdot)$ refers to a function that returns the index of elements in a list and sort$(\cdot)$ refers to a function that reorders elements of a list from smallest to largest.

-This iterative method improves mean SNR as shown in Sec. \ref{sec:numres_sub} at the cost of a significant increase in CSI requirements at the BS. $\mathbf{h}_\mathrm{ur}^{(k)}$ contains $N$ channel elements, with $\frac{N}{K}$ corresponding to those impacted by a specific subsurface.
-The iterative method requires the computation of the magnitude of a user's UE-RIS link to rank channels based on their impact, so knowledge of the amplitude of all $N$ channel elements is required.
-In contrast, the methods in Secs. \ref{sec:LOS_phase_selection} and \ref{sec:NLoS_phase_selection} only consider the impact on a user from each subsurface, so only the subsurface specific $\frac{N}{K}$ elements are required.
-The benefits of the iterative method vary depending on channel conditions such as correlation and link power, as will be shown in Section \ref{sec:numres_sub}.
+This iterative method improves the mean \gls{SNR} as shown in Sec. \ref{sec:numres_sub} at the cost of a significant increase in \gls{CSI} requirements at the \gls{BS}. $\mathbf{h}_\mathrm{ur}^{(k)}$ contains $N$ channel elements, with $\frac{N}{K}$ corresponding to those impacted by a specific subsurface.
+The iterative method requires the computation of the magnitude of a user's \gls{UE}-\gls{RIS} link to rank channels based on their impact, so knowledge of the amplitude of all $N$ channel elements is required.
+In contrast, the methods in Secs. \ref{sec:LOS_phase_selection} and \ref{sec:NLoS_phase_selection} only consider the impact on a \gls{UE} from each subsurface, so only the subsurface specific $\frac{N}{K}$ elements are required.
+The benefits of the iterative method vary with channel conditions such as correlation and link power, as will be shown in Sec. \ref{sec:numres_sub}.